 A recognized leader in the field of public administration and housing and community development who has advised numerous public and private clients throughout the country.
-Clients in this area have included the U.S. Department of Defense, U.S. Department of Housing and Urban Development (HUD), Puerto Rico Housing Finance Agency, the City of Boston, the Housing Authorities of Detroit (MI), Fall River (MA) and Lowell (MA), and Harvard (University) Planning and Real Estate, as well as a variety of private clients.
+Clients in this area have included the U.S. Department of Defense, U.S. Department of Housing and Urban Development (HUD), Puerto Rico Housing Finance Agency, the City of Boston, the Housing Authorities of Detroit (MI), Fall River (MA), Lowell (MA), Newton (MA), and Harvard (University) Planning and Real Estate, as well as a variety of private clients.

-Currently serving as a consultant to Harvard Univerity in their endeavor to purchase and relocate the HUD-assisted Charlesview development in the Allston neighborhood of Boston.
+Has served as a consultant to Harvard University in their successful endeavor to purchase and relocate the HUD-assisted Charlesview development in the Allston neighborhood of Boston.

 Selected by FHA Commissioner Nic Retsinas to chair a HUD working group consisting of representatives from HUD, Congressional staff, OMB, Treasury, local officials, tenant organizations, and non-profit and for-profit developers.

 In 2005, served as a consultant to the National Governor’s Association initiative to assist selected States to more effectively coordinate Economic Development and Housing production planning.